vladimirtudor22/Cypress-Demo/readme.md

   - Click on different page numbers in the pagination.
 - **Expected Outcome:**
   - The application should navigate smoothly between the pages.

+## 📄 Application Feature: Account

+The Account feature encompasses all functionalities related to user accounts, registration, and login.
+These automated tests focus on ensuring a seamless user experience in managing their accounts. 🔐

+### Test Cases

+#### 1. Register 📝

+- **Test Steps:**
+  - Click on "Sign In" in the navigation bar.
+  - Click on the "Register" link.
+  - Fill in the registration form with valid details.
+  - Submit the registration form.
+- **Expected Outcome:**
+  - The user should be successfully registered.

+#### 2. Register with Existing Email 🚫

+- **Test Steps:**
+  - Click on "Sign In" in the navigation bar.
+  - Click on the "Register" link.
+  - Fill in the registration form with an email that already exists.
+  - Submit the registration form.
+- **Expected Outcome:**
+  - An error indicating that the email already exists should be displayed.

+#### 3. Login with Incorrect Credentials ❌

+- **Test Steps:**
+  - Click on "Sign In" in the navigation bar.
+  - Enter incorrect login credentials.
+  - Submit the login form.
+- **Expected Outcome:**
+  - An error indicating unsuccessful login should be displayed.

+#### 4. Login with Correct Credentials and Sign Out ✅

+- **Test Steps:**
+  - Perform a successful login (utilizes a reusable login command).
+  - Click on the user menu and choose "Sign Out".
+- **Expected Outcome:**
+  - The user should be successfully signed out.

+## ✉️ Application Feature: Contact Page

+The Contact Page allows users to send messages and inquiries to the platform.
+These automated tests ensure the proper functioning of the contact form and its validation. 📧

+### Test Cases

+#### 1. Message Too Short ⚠️

+- **Test Steps:**
+  - Fill in the contact form with a very short message.
+  - Submit the contact form.
+- **Expected Outcome:**
+  - An error indicating that the message must be at least 50 characters long should be displayed.

+#### 2. Missing First Name ❌

+- **Test Steps:**
+  - Fill in the contact form without providing a first name.
+  - Submit the contact form.
+- **Expected Outcome:**
+  - An error indicating that the first name is required should be displayed.

+#### 3. Missing Last Name ❌

+- **Test Steps:**
+  - Fill in the contact form without providing a last name.
+  - Submit the contact form.
+- **Expected Outcome:**
+  - An error indicating that the last name is required should be displayed.

+#### 4. Missing Email ❌

+- **Test Steps:**
+  - Fill in the contact form without providing an email address.
+  - Submit the contact form.
+- **Expected Outcome:**
+  - An error indicating that the email address is required should be displayed.

+#### 5. Missing Subject ❌

+- **Test Steps:**
+  - Fill in the contact form without selecting a subject.
+  - Submit the contact form.
+- **Expected Outcome:**
+  - An error indicating that a subject must be selected should be displayed.

+#### 6. Send Message Successfully ✅

+- **Test Steps:**
+  - Fill in the contact form with valid information.
+  - Submit the contact form.
+- **Expected Outcome:**
+  - A success message confirming the message submission should be displayed.

+## 🛒 Application Feature: Product Interaction

+The Product Interaction feature encompasses a set of tests that validate various actions a user can perform with products on the website. 🌟

+### Test Cases

+#### 1. Match First Product with Backend Data 🔄

+- **Test Steps:**
+  - Click on the first product.
+  - Retrieve product details from the backend.
+  - Compare the product name and description with the backend data.
+- **Expected Outcome:**
+  - Product name and description match the backend data.

+#### 2. Match Second Product with Backend Data 🔄

+- **Test Steps:**
+  - Click on the second product.
+  - Retrieve product details from the backend.
+  - Compare the product name and description with the backend data.
+- **Expected Outcome:**
+  - Product name and description match the backend data.

+#### 3. Quantity Manipulation ⬆️⬇️

+- **Test Steps:**
+  - Click on a product.
+  - Increase the quantity of the product.
+  - Decrease the quantity of the product.
+- **Expected Outcome:**
+  - Quantity manipulation functions correctly.

+#### 4. Add Product to Cart 🛒

+- **Test Steps:**
+  - Click on a product.
+  - Add the product to the cart.
+- **Expected Outcome:**
+  - Product is successfully added to the cart.

+#### 5. Add Product to Favorites ❤️

+- **Test Steps:**
+  - Log in to the platform.
+  - Click on a product.
+  - Add the product to favorites.
+- **Expected Outcome:**
+  - Product is successfully added to the favorites list.

+#### 6. Unable to Add Product to Favorites (Not Logged In) 🚫

+- **Test Steps:**
+  - Click on a product.
+  - Attempt to add the product to favorites without being logged in.
+- **Expected Outcome:**
+  - Unauthorized message should appear indicating inability to add to favorites.

+## 🛒 Application Feature: Order Placement

+The Order Placement feature comprises a test that validates the process of placing an order on the website. 🌟

+### Test Case

+#### 1. Place an Order and Complete Payment 💳

+- **Test Steps:**
+  - Log in to the platform.
+  - Click on a product.
+  - Add the product to the cart.
+  - Proceed to the cart.
+  - Proceed to address information.
+  - Proceed to delivery method.
+  - Proceed to payment method.
+  - Select "Gift Card" as the payment method.
+  - Enter account name and account number.
+  - Complete the order.
+- **Expected Outcome:**
+  - Payment is successful, and a confirmation message is displayed.